© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cooking Mound East of Taff Terrace is a scheduled monument protected by Cadw under reference GM427.
 View the official record →

-Cooking Mound East of Taff Terrace is a prehistoric burnt mound located in Wales, designated as a Scheduled Ancient Monument under the reference GM427.
+Cooking Mound East of Taff Terrace is a prehistoric burnt mound located in Wales, designated as a scheduled ancient monument under Cadw reference GM427.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM427.

 Cooking Mound East of Taff Terrace dates from the prehistoric period, and is classified as a burnt mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cooking Mound East of Taff Terrace is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM427.